COMP122/pythagorean.mips/assignment.md

 ## MARS Notes:
 You can use MARS both as a command-line tool and as a IDE.
 To facilitate the use of MARS, make sure you:

-   1. Update you \~/.profile file to allow you to launch MARS from the command-line.<br>
+   1. Update you \~/.profile file to allow you to launch MARS IDE from the command-line.<br>
       Add the following lines the your \~/.profile.
       ```
       alias comp122='cd ~/Desktop/classes/comp122'